-The Solar Pi Platter is a versatile expansion board for the Raspberry Pi Zero™ computer that provides power from a single-cell Rechargeable Lithium-Ion battery, additional peripherals including analog inputs, PWM outputs, USB ports and optional hardwired ethernet.
+The Solar Pi Platter is a versatile expansion board for the Raspberry Pi Zero™ and Pi Zero 2 computers that provides power from a single-cell Rechargeable Lithium-Ion battery, additional peripherals including analog inputs, PWM outputs, USB ports and optional hardwired ethernet.
 A real-time clock allows for scheduled power cycling.
 Dual charging sources support both low-impedance devices like common USB chargers and high-impedance devices like Solar Panels.
 The Solar Pi Platter allows the Pi Zero to be used in a wide variety of applications ranging from solar-powered remote data acquisition systems to battery-backed file servers.
 The Solar Pi Platter sits underneath the Pi leaving its 40-pin expansion port available for other expansion boards.

 I jokingly call the Solar Pi Platter a versatile power board that can run Linux for $5 (and, now $10) more.
 I designed it in early 2016 as a way to give the amazing Pi Zero a flexible power system and set of peripherals designed for battery powered applications where capable power management was useful.
 A fellow member of my local makerspace, Solid State Depot, convinced me to launch it as a kickstarter campaign and marketing.
 The kickstarter was successful and we built boards in the fall for an on-time delivery in December.
 The boards for sale here are from the initial manufacturing run.